edpayet/React-Kasa/README.md

 # Kasa - React project

 Project 7 of the Openclassrooms Web Developper Course.
 The final project of the course.
-The front-end, made with React, of a real estate rental website.
+This is the front-end, made with React, of a accomodation rental website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts